cloudfoundry-community/tomee-buildpack/docs/container-tomee.md

 This functionality can be found in the [`tomee-buildpack-resource-configuration`][] Git repository.

-## Support for Deploying an ear(Enterprise Application aRchive) file
+## Support for Deploying an EAR (Enterprise Application aRchive) file
-TomEE buildpack supports the deployment of an [ear file](https://en.wikipedia.org/wiki/EAR_(file_format)) conforming to the Java EE 7 Web Profile.
-The expectation is that an ear file package a `META-INF/application.xml`, the deployment descriptor specifying all the modules packaged in the ear.
-Any external resources that the application requires can be specified in a [`META-INF/resources.xml`](http://tomee.apache.org/application-resources.html) file and is modified as described in [Resources Auto Configuration](#tomee-resources-auto-configuration) section.
+TomEE buildpack supports the deployment of an [EAR file][] conforming to the Java EE 7 Web Profile.
+The expectation is that an EAR file will package a `META-INF/application.xml`; the deployment descriptor specifying all the modules packaged in the EAR.
+Any external resources that the application requires can be specified in a [`META-INF/resources.xml`][] file and is modified as described in [Resources Auto Configuration][] section.
 If the application requires any additional drivers for resources specified in the `META-INF/resources.xml` file then it can be packaged into a `drivers` folder and any file present here will be available for use by TomEE classloaders.
-A sample structure of the ear with `META-INF/application.xml`, `drivers` and `META-INF/resources.xml` is the following:
+A sample structure of the EAR with `META-INF/application.xml`, `drivers` and `META-INF/resources.xml` is the following:

 ```
 sample.ear